Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Observability-based OPP in Power Networks

-The observability formulation herein maps the sensor placement problem under a quantitative measure of DSE.
-That being said, the mapping of sensor location is represented by the matrix ${\tilde{\m C}}$, where under full sensor placement---that is when all states are measured---the observability Gramian $\m W_o(\m{\Gamma},{\m x}_0)$ is maximum, Hence, the objective function is minimum.
-Conversely, under zero sensing---that is ${\tilde{\m C}} $ is equal to a zero matrix---a maximum error of zero is achieved.
+where the identity matrix $\eye_{\mr{N}_o} \in \mathbb{R}^{\mr{N}_o\times\mr{N}_o}$ is of size equal to the observation horizon.
+The partial derivatives in~\eqref{eq:Jac_obs_horz} can be expressed as The observability formulation herein maps the OPP problem under a quantitative measure of DSE.
+That being said, the mapping of sensor location is represented by the matrix ${\tilde{\m C}}$, where under full PMU placement---that is, when all states are measured---the observability Gramian $\m W_o(\m{\Gamma},{\m x}_0)$ is maximum.
+Conversely, under zero sensing, i.e., ${\tilde{\m C}} $ is equal to a zero matrix, a maximum state estimation error is achieved.